copasi/model_replicator/examples/Neuron_networks_I/README.md

 }
 ```

-File *ex4case1.sh* contains the full *sbmodeler* command required to create the new model.
+File *ex4case1.sh* contains the full *sbmodelr* command required to create the new model.

 | command line options       | comment                                                                |
 | -------------------------- | ---------------------------------------------------------------------- |